 you eat.
 My body loves organic hemp protein where it does not like soy or whey protein at all.

 I rarely eat a big meal, unless going out to dinner with friends, being invited by my mom for dinner (she doesn't know how to cook a small meal and everything is soooooo good) or during holidays when I'm as big a pig as you'll ever see.

 I do not know anyone who has gone through this program, and it is quite pricey so I'd call and ask all questions before going, but it is created and facilitated by medical doctors to address

 adrenal gland health, as well as other health conditions, and to provide dietary protocols for specific situations.

-One potentially useful evaluation resource this site offers is the Hauser Diet Quiz, which you can request
+One potentially useful evaluation resource is the Hauser Diet Quiz, which you can request

 online.
 There's a book about the Hauser Diet too and you can get that on amazon or in bookstores.